 If you know a veteran who needs help, contact us to schedule an eligibility screening.

 If you know of a Veteran who may need our assistance, please contact us:

 Ending veteran homelessness in Duval, Clay & Nassau counties is within reach, but we need your help.

-Your financial support allows us to help even more at-risk Veterans in our community.
-Please consider making a tax-deductible donation to keep the SSVF program running in Duval, Clay and Nassau counties.
+Your support allows us to help even more at-risk Veterans in our community.
+Please make a tax-deductible donation today to keep the SSVF program in Duval, Clay and Nassau counties.